alikm6/php-pomo/README.md

 This function will return the translated text, if it is available in the loaded MO file.

+## License

+This package is licensed under the MIT License.
+See the LICENSE file for details.

 ## Credits
 POMO is inspired by the POMO package used in WordPress.
 The files used in this package are located at: